 - Stir in the salt, soda, cinnamon, and cloves.

 - Let the mixed cookie dough stand for about 10 minutes.
-After 10 minutes if the dough seems a bit to sticky add a little bit more flour.
-This dough is a stickier type, adding too much flour will result in tough and dry cookies.
+After 10 minutes if the dough seems a bit too sticky, add a little bit more flour.
+This dough is a stickier type; adding too much flour will result in tough and dry cookies.

 - Drop cookie dough by Tablespoons onto prepared baking sheets.

 - Bake for 10-12 minutes.

 - Old-fashioned oats can be used but must be pulsed in a food processor or blender until it's the size of quick oats.

 Thanks for stopping by!
 Before you go, be sure to check out a few of my most popular recipes!